Successful AI transformation through strong leadership communication

 AI governance and ethical guidelines as a competitive advantage

 Companies must establish binding, formally embedded ethical guidelines for the use of Artificial Intelligence.
-These form the foundation of a robust AI governance framework and are critical for sustainable compliance, reputation management and risk mitigation.
+These form the foundation of a strong AI governance framework and are essential for sustainable compliance, reputation management, and risk mitigation.

 C-level management, communications leaders, legal departments, and data protection officers share joint responsibility for defining clear, comprehensible, and actionable rules.
 The objective is to protect sensitive information, ensure data integrity, and promote the responsible use of AI systems throughout the entire value chain.